-Verbascum thapsus: A biennial
+Verbascum thapsus: A

-species.
+this species.
 Leaves on the lower parts are about 30cm long and

 upward.
 Stem tips emerge 20-50cm long racemes and densely set yellow